fedeantuna/clean-solution-template/README.md

 At this moment, the supported way to create a solution using this template is from the command line.
 Using the template from an IDE (like Visual Studio or Rider) is not supported.
 To create a solution using this template simply run `dotnet new cst -n <SolutionName>`

-In order to run the Integration Tests there are a few steps needed before.

-1. If not installed already, install [Docker](https://docker.com)

-2. Run the following to get the needed Docker Images:
-    *   `docker pull testcontainers/ryuk:0.3.4`
-    *   `docker pull fedeantuna/test-identity-server:v1.0.1`

-Now the first thing to do is to update the stryker configuration files that are located under each source project.
+The first thing to do is to update the stryker configuration files that are located under each source project.
 Don't forget to change this README accordingly to your project and to review the LICENSE.

 ## Static Analysis, Online Coverage Report and Online Mutation Report